DASpringate/config/README.md

 config.git
 ============
-Clone and run this on a new EC2 instance running Ubuntu 12.04.2 LTS to configure your `bash` and `emacs` development environment as follows:
+Configure your `bash` and `emacs` development environment as follows:

 ```sh
 cd $HOME